Anxious Patients at the Dentist: Structured and Medical Care

 Care Based on Predictability and Explanation

-The goal is not to promise the absence of stress, but to reduce uncertainty, a major factor of anxiety for many patients.
+The goal is not to promise the absence of stress—it is to reduce uncertainty, a major factor of anxiety for many patients.

 Digital Dentistry and Anxious Patients: A Tool, Not a Promise